-A foundational tenet of my teaching philosophy is to foster a sense of community or fellowship in the classroom that facilitates collaborative learning, those informative exchanges between peers that also lend a sense of community to the classroom.
+A foundational tenet of my teaching philosophy is helping students develop skills in listening and communication with the goal of fostering a sense of community or fellowship in the classroom that facilitates collaborative learning, those informative exchanges between peers that also lend a sense of community to the classroom.
 I agree with Erika Lindeman and Daniel Anderson that “The teacher’s role is to build a community of writers who encourage one another to use writing to make meaning and effect change” (260-261).
-What the collaborative model offers to my classroom is a way to teach students mutual respect and trust, to listen to each other, and appreciate their individual differences and abilities.
-As an instructor, I imagine myself as an advocate for my students, a role that parallels my work as a patient advocate in nursing over the past decade.
-I have directly experienced the benefits of collaboration in team-nursing and its correlation with better patient outcomes.
-Working well with others, whether to compose an essay, or to provide care for a patient, is a skill that transfers easily across disciplines because communication is at the center of any collaboration.
+What the collaborative model offers to my classroom is a way to teach students mutual respect and trust, to listen to each other, and to appreciate their individual differences and abilities.
+As an instructor, I imagine myself as an advocate for my students, a role that parallels my work as a patient advocate in nursing.
+Over the past twelve years, I have directly experienced the benefits of collaboration in team-nursing and its correlation with better patient outcomes.
+Moreover, I understand that the skills involved in group activities, such as leadership, flexibility, teamwork, and problem solving translate from the classroom to the workplace.

-Though students are initially tepid in their interactions with each other, with time and encouragement, they overcome their insecurity about speaking in public by sharing in groups.
+Though students are initially tepid in their interactions with each other, with time and encouragement and through sharing in groups, they overcome insecurities about speaking in public or sharing writing endeavors with peers.
 By frequently re-organizing the groups, students quickly learn one another’s names and become more comfortable in the classroom.
-For example, in ENG 101: Composition I, I have students practice rhetorical analysis of images.
-To re-enforce what they have learned in the classroom, I have students collaborate to create a collage of images on a wiki board and participate together in rhetorically analyzing the images.
-From this exercise, they graduate to analysis of Brent Staples’s “Just Walk on By: Black Men and Public Space,” and finally to more challenging essays, such as Gloria Anzaldua’s “How to Tame a Wild Tongue.”
-I build community by encouraging students to collaborate in co-writing the initial rhetorical analysis of images.
-This sense of communal support helps students to become more independent in their analysis of texts and more comfortable with writing and sharing their writing.
+For example, in EN110: Intro to Writing, a course taught completely online, I had students collaborate in groups on a Synthesis Description Assignment where they co-wrote a 300-word description of a U. S. National Park or Monument on a web page designed for our class in Wix.
+The web page simulated a wiki board in that it allowed multiple students to engage in this digital activity at the same time.
+Furthermore, the assignment required them to synthesize other writers’ perspectives on the park or monument with their own.
+I also assigned students to “rooms” in Google Chat according to their groups so that they could coordinate and plan their project.
+In a similar assignment in my EN101: Composition I course, I had students practice rhetorical analysis of images.
+To re-enforce what they learned in the classroom, I had the students collaborate to create a collage of images on a wiki board and participate together to rhetorically analyze the images.
+From this exercise, my EN101 students graduated to analysis of Brent Staples’s “Just Walk on By: Black Men and Public Space,” and finally to more challenging essays, such as Gloria Anzaldúa’s “How to Tame a Wild Tongue.”
+Whether in an online format or in the classroom, I encourage students to collaborate in co-writing the initial rhetorical analysis of the images.
+This sense of communal support helps students become more independent in their analysis of texts and more comfortable with writing and sharing their writing.
 But more important, still, they become more comfortable with listening to each other and “listening” to texts.

 Students are not the only ones who have to practice listening.
 As an advocate of the writing community, I must listen to their fears about their own inadequacies and the failures of their peers.
 Students must rise to challenges in group work such as how to navigate schedule conflicts with peers, how to overcome geographical distance, and how to address interpersonal conflicts.
 These issues challenge me to remain flexible with students as I make suggestions for ways to overcome obstacles to positive interactions.
 For example, I teach students to overcome distance by using digital documents such as Google docs and online presentation programs to collaborate on projects.
 I have addressed challenges of group work in multiple ways—by grading students based on the individual merit of their work, by providing them with confidential peer evaluations, and by providing suggestions for resolving conflicts on a case-by-case basis.
 Though group work requires me to be more available to my students, I find its intrinsic benefits worth the effort.
-For example, one of my advanced students reported that this assignment challenged him more than any other activity in the course because he has so few opportunities for learning to work with others.
-His response echoes those less eloquently expressed by other students in my classes, such as a student who stated that the group work made her revise her habits of procrastination.
+For example, one of my advanced students in EN102 reported that this assignment challenged him more than any other activity in the course because he has so few opportunities for learning to work with others.
+And, this is not only needed in college courses; one of my LSMSA EN110 students similarly expressed appreciation for the Synthesis Description Assignment because it provided an innovative opportunity for him to connect with other students.
+These responses echo those less eloquently expressed by other students in my classes, such as one who stated that the group work made her revise her habits of procrastination.
 She expressed that in learning from her failures, she was able to recover and meet the expectations of her peers.

-Not only does the group work assignment emphasize the power of peer collaboration, but it also demonstrates the vital role that community plays in learning.
-When the students learn to view each other as a community, they are better equipped to understand that academic writing is about joining in written conversation.
+Not only do the group work assignments emphasize the power of peer collaboration, but they also demonstrate the vital role that community plays in learning.
+When the students learn to view each other as a community, they are better equipped to understand that academic writing is about joining in a written conversation.
 In this, I agree with Kenneth Bruffee when he argues that “in understanding writing as a collaborative, conversational process, we understand that” rather than seeking to “distinguish ourselves” by writing, we are actually “trying to do the opposite” (55).
 By listening to each other, and closely reading texts, students begin to see academic writing as a conversation that interests them, and one in which they could also participate.
-By bringing students to the archives, I teach them about the relevancy of out-of-print materials.
-In collaboration with the archivist, I guide students through an assignment that invites students to consider the materiality of texts.
-In this assignment, the archivist demonstrates how to research the digital collections.
-Students are instructed to locate a story in the de Grummond Collection of Children’s Literature, a digital collection.
-After selecting a story, the students analyze a character or even an illustration, and they write a rhetorical analysis.
 By engaging with texts in a range of genres, students develop an understanding of argument as a basic feature of written expression.
 Their experiences with analyzing a wide range of authors and styles provides them with examples on which to test their own abilities at forming informed and coherent arguments.
 By designing assignments with overlapping skill development, I encourage students to circle back and re-think their arguments and even return to research important concepts in greater detail.
 Further, by modeling interdisciplinary collaboration, I demonstrate to students how different communities within academia interrelate and are interdependent.

 Lindemann, Erika and Daniel Anderson.
 A Rhetoric for Writing Teachers.
 4th edition.
 Oxford UP, 2001.